-- Questions should be in a chronological order. - There should be no repetitive questioning. - In cases where there is more than one defendant, the cross-examination should by one advocate alone, with advocates for a second or third defendant only putting points not already put by the first advocate.

-139. Questions proving particularly problematic for children and adult witnesses with communication needs include the following:

-- 'Tag' questions (eg 'Jim didn't touch you with his willy, did he?').
+- There should be no leading questions.
+Children find it difficult to disagree with an adult and may agree even though that would not be correct. - Questions should be in a chronological order. - There should be no repetitive questioning. - In cases where there is more than one defendant, the cross-examination should by one advocate alone, with advocates for a second or third defendant only putting points not already put by the first advocate. - 139.
+Questions proving particularly problematic for children and adult witnesses with communication needs include the following: - 'Tag' questions (eg 'Jim didn't touch you with his willy, did he?').
 These are powerfully suggestive and complex: to respond accurately, the witness has to be able to judge whether the statement part of the question is true; understand that the tag expresses the advocate's point of view, and is not necessarily true; be able to counter that point of view; and (if the question combines both a positive and a negative) understand that a positive statement takes a negative tag and vice versa.
 Lord Judge, when Lord Chief Justice, described tag questions as unacceptable for children and indicates the need for 'full judicial insistence that questions of a young witness should be open ended'.77 By analogy, tag questions should also be avoided with adults whose intellectual development equates to that of a child or young person.
 More direct questions should be put: eg 'Did Jim touch you?' (answer) followed by 'How did Jim touch you?'.
-The name of the alleged perpetrator should be used, as the witness may not always immediately connect 'he' with this person. - Other assertions such as 'Isn't it a fact that...'.
-'Is that right?', give undue emphasis to the suggestion.
-Alternatives include: 'Are you sure?'; or 'Is it true Jim hit you?'.
+The name of the alleged perpetrator should be used, as the witness may not always immediately connect 'he' with this person. - Other assertions such as 'lsn't it a fact that...'. 'ls that right?', give undue emphasis to the suggestion.
+Alternatives include: 'Are you sure?'; or 'ls it true Jim hit you?'.
 Questions in the form of statements, eg 'You went to his house that night' may not be understood as requiring a response.
 Lord Judge (see above) criticised the technique, 'particularly damaging' in young witness cases, of asking a 'long assertion, followed by 'did he?' or 'did you?' or sometimes not even a question, but raising the voice in an inflexive questioning tone'.
 Only questions should be asked, and statements should not be put. - 'Do you remember...?' questions.
 These are complex, particularly where the witness is asked, not about an event, but about what he or she told someone else. - Questions containing negatives, which are harder to uncode.
 Judges are usually alert to double negatives but difficulties can arise from single negatives, negative forms (eg 'incorrect', 'unhappy') and concealed negatives (eg 'unless'). - 'Forced choice' questions.
-These may omit the correct answer so it is preferable to offer an open-ended option as well. - Questions using figures of speech (eg 'I'm going to jog your memory') and the present tense (eg 'Are you at school?') which may be interpreted literally.
+These may omit the correct answer so it is preferable to offer an open-ended option as well.